codemagic-ci-cd/codemagic-docs/content/partials/code-signing-ios.md

         script: xcode-project use-profiles
 {{< /highlight >}}

+Instead of specifying the exact bundle-id, you can use `"$(xcode-project detect-bundle-id)"`.

 Based on the specified bundle ID and [provisioning profile type](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/fetch-signing-files.md#--typeios_app_adhoc--ios_app_development--ios_app_inhouse--ios_app_store--mac_app_development--mac_app_direct--mac_app_store--mac_catalyst_app_development--mac_catalyst_app_direct--mac_catalyst_app_store--tvos_app_adhoc--tvos_app_development--tvos_app_inhouse--tvos_app_store) set with the `--type` argument, Codemagic will fetch or create the relevant provisioning profile and certificate to code sign the build.

 If you are publishing to the **App Store** or you are using **TestFlight**  to distribute your app to test users, set the  `--type` argument to `IOS_APP_STORE`.

 When using a **third party app distribution service** such as Firebase App Distribution, set the `--type` argument to `IOS_APP_ADHOC`

+#### Manual code signing

+In order to use manual code signing, you need the following:
+- **Signing certificate**: Your development or distribution certificate in .P12 format.
+- **Certificate password**: The certificate password if the certificate is password-protected.
+- **Provisioning profile**: You can get it from **Apple Developer Center > Certificates, Identifiers & Profiles > Profiles** and select the provisioning profile you would like to export and download.

+1. Open your Codemagic app settings, and go to the **Environment variables** tab.
+2. Enter `CM_CERTIFICATE` as the **_Variable name_**.
+3. Run the following command on the certificate file to `base64` encode it and copy to clipboard:
+{{< highlight Shell "style=rrt">}}
+cat ios_distribution_certificate.p12 | base64 | pbcopy
+{{< /highlight >}}
+4. Paste into the **_Variable value_** field.
+5. Enter a variable group name, e.g. **_appstore_credentials_**.
+6. Make sure the **Secure** option is selected so that the variable can be protected by encryption.
+7. Click the **Add** button to add the variable.
+8. Repeat steps 2 -7 to create the variable `CM_PROVISIONING_PROFILE` and paste the `base64` encoded value of the provisioning profile file.
+9. Add the `CM_CERTIFICATE_PASSWORD` variable, make it **Secure** and add it to the same variable group.

+Then, add the code signing configuration and the commands to code sign the build in the scripts section, after all the dependencies are installed, right before the build commands.

+{{< highlight yaml "style=paraiso-dark">}}
+    scripts:
+      - name: Set up keychain to be used for code signing using Codemagic CLI 'keychain' command
+        script: keychain initialize
+      - name: Set up provisioning profiles from environment variables
+        script: |
+            PROFILES_HOME="$HOME/Library/MobileDevice/Provisioning Profiles"
+            mkdir -p "$PROFILES_HOME"
+            PROFILE_PATH="$(mktemp "$PROFILES_HOME"/$(uuidgen).mobileprovision)"
+            echo ${CM_PROVISIONING_PROFILE} | base64 --decode > "$PROFILE_PATH"
+            echo "Saved provisioning profile $PROFILE_PATH"
+      - name: Set up signing certificate
+        script: |
+            echo $CM_CERTIFICATE | base64 --decode > /tmp/certificate.p12
+            if [ -z ${CM_CERTIFICATE_PASSWORD+x} ]; then
+                # when using a certificate that is not password-protected
+                keychain add-certificates --certificate /tmp/certificate.p12
+            else
+                # when using a password-protected certificate
+                keychain add-certificates --certificate /tmp/certificate.p12 --certificate-password $CM_CERTIFICATE_PASSWORD
+            fi
+      - name: Set up code signing settings on Xcode project
+        script: xcode-project use-profiles
+{{< /highlight >}}

+#### Using multiple provisioning profiles

+To set up multiple provisioning profiles, for example, to use app extensions such as [Notification Service](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension), the easiest option is to add the provisioning profiles to your environment variables with a similar naming convention.

+For example, create a `provisioning_profiles` environment variable group and add variables such as:
+- CM_PROVISIONING_PROFILE_BASE
+- CM_PROVISIONING_PROFILE_NOTIFICATIONSERVICE

+Then, include this group in your workflow and set up provisioning profiles with a script:

+{{< highlight yaml "style=paraiso-dark">}}
+environment:
+  groups:
+    - provisioning_profiles

+# ...

+scripts:
+  - name: Set up Provisioning profiles from environment variables
+    script: |
+      PROFILES_HOME="$HOME/Library/MobileDevice/Provisioning Profiles"
+      mkdir -p "$PROFILES_HOME"
+      for profile in "${!CM_PROVISIONING_PROFILE_@}"; do
+        PROFILE_PATH="$(mktemp "$HOME/Library/MobileDevice/Provisioning Profiles"/ios_$(uuidgen).mobileprovision)"
+        echo ${!profile} | base64 --decode > "$PROFILE_PATH"
+        echo "Saved provisioning profile $PROFILE_PATH"
+      done
+{{< /highlight >}}